holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 4.3.3 Clarifying Governance

-If your Individual Action is an instance of a recurring activity or ongoing function needed by a Circle, and that activity or function is not already explicitly called for by the Circle’s Governance, then you must take follow-up steps to remove that gap: You can do this by proposing Governance to cover the need, or by doing something else to remove the need for this activity or function to happen in the first place.
+If your Individual Action is an instance of a recurring activity or ongoing function needed by a Circle, and that activity or function is not already explicitly called for by the Circle’s Governance, then you must take follow-up steps to remove that gap.
+That follow-up could include proposing Governance to cover the need, or taking steps to remove the need for this activity or function to happen in the first place.

 #### 4.3.4 Priority of Corollary Requirements

-After taking Individual Action, you must normally prioritize doing the corollary requirements defined in this section higher than doing any of your regular work.
+After taking Individual Action, you must prioritize doing the corollary requirements defined in this section higher than doing any of your regular work.
 However, the Lead Link of whatever Circle fully contains all Roles that were significantly impacted by your action may still change this default priority.

 ## Article V: Adoption Matters